microsoft/ApplicationInspector/README.md

 The .NET Global Tool is available on NuGet as [Microsoft.CST.ApplicationInspector.CLI](https://www.nuget.org/packages/Microsoft.CST.ApplicationInspector.CLI/).

-If you use the .NET Core version, you will need to have .NET Core 6.0 or later installed.
+If you use the .NET Core version, you will need to have .NET 6.0 or later installed.
 See the [JustRunIt.md](https://github.com/microsoft/ApplicationInspector/blob/master/JustRunIt.md) or [Build.md](https://github.com/microsoft/ApplicationInspector/blob/master/BUILD.md) files for more.